vandermesis/CleanWeather/README.md

 ![logo](/Demo/animation.gif)

 ## What is it
-My first professionally written project written entirely with supervision of proffesional iOS developer.
+My first professionally written project.
+Developed entirely with supervision of proffesional iOS developer.

 - used Clean Swift software architecture
 - followed coding best practices and SOLID principles